GMOD/Apollo3/packages/website/docs/admin/user-guide/upload-assembly.md

    ![alt text](image-1.png)

    - Upload gff3 file containing annotation along with sequence.
-If we want to upload annotations along with the sequence, we needc to select `Also load features from GFF3 file`.
+If we want to upload annotations along with the sequence, we need to select `Also load features from GFF3 file`.

    ![alt text](image-2.png)